 For as the innermost of several circles revolving around the same center approaches the simplicity of the mid-most point . . . while the outermost, whirled in an ampler orbit takes in a wider sweep of space–even so whatever departs from the Primal mind is involved more deeply in the meshes of fate, and things are free from fate in proportion as they seek to approach the center; while if aught cleaves close to the supreme mind in absolute fixity, this too, being free from movement, rises above Necessity.
 Therefore as is reasoning to pure intelligence, as that which is generated to that which is, time to eternity, a circle to its center, so is the shifting series of fate to the steadfastness and simplicity of providence.

-I admit I don’t fully understand it, nor do I buy what he sells.
-Whatever the explanation I think it best to avoid the word “Fate” altogether.
+I admit I don’t fully understand it, nor might I buy what he sells.
+Whatever the explanation, I think it best to avoid the word “Fate” altogether.
 But who wouldn’t smile at Boethius’ boyish enthusiasm and deft mental gymnastics?
-Aquinas, a more mature and clearer thinker than Boethius, rejects this concept of Fate as well.
+Aquinas, to my mind a more mature and clearer thinker than Boethius, rejects this concept of Fate as well.
 I’m sure that Aquinas understood him, and I’ll stick with his analysis.

 Of particular interest to me was Gilson’s explanation of the medieval view of history.
 Previous historians in the Greek and Roman tradition did brilliant work.
 But even the best of the ancients, i.e. Herodotus, Thucydides, and Polybius, all show the tendency toward Fate and Inevitability.
 For Herodotus, everyone eventually crosses the boundaries of natural law — even Cyrus — and gets crushed for it.
 Thucydides sees civilization doomed by the passions and fears of man that lie just below the surface.
 Even the more spiritually minded Polybius sees mighty Rome caught up in the grand cycle of growth, peak, and decay from which they cannot escape.